 Many people are familiar with sodium’s impact on water retention and/or blood pressure.
 The common belief and practice is that if you eat too much sodium you’ll get bloated and high blood pressure so if you want to get rid of water or lower your blood pressure you cut back on your sodium.
 Sounds simple but the problem is that it only works like this some of the time and very briefly.

 Sodium levels in the blood/body are also very tightly regulated because our health depends on it.
-So much of our cellular interactions need to happen in a very narrow body that when things change to alter that the body kicks in to fix the problem pretty quickly and effectively.
-So when we do something like cut back on our sodium to reduce water retention or blood pressure it might work for about a day or two until the body, sensing the stress of dropping sodium (a.k.a. a change in homeostasis), does a clever thing: increases production of the hormone aldosterone which signals the kidneys to reabsorb sodium and water while secreting more potassium.
+Our cellular interactions need to happen in a very narrow range so when something alters it the body kicks in to fix the problem pretty quickly and effectively.
+So when we do something like cut back on our sodium to reduce water retention or blood pressure it might work for about a day or two until the body, sensing the stress of dropping sodium and blood pressure (a.k.a. a change in homeostasis), does a clever thing: increases production of the hormone aldosterone which signals the kidneys to reabsorb sodium and water while secreting more potassium.
 All of this adds up to an increase in water retention and increases in blood pressure and blood volume.
 So when we think we are getting the body to one thing it’s making a few behind the scenes adjustments to make sure we stay right where we were in the first place.
 Keep trying to force the issue (super low sodium diets/intakes) and it will get even more drastic.

 The biggest hack of them all and the kind of job Olivia likes best: intense, complicated and urgent.
-When a diet comes to town, the body gets it Pope gloves on and gets ready to some serious fixing.
+When a diet comes to town, the body gets its Pope gloves on and gets ready to do some serious fixing.

-When you look at what a diet is attempting to do it’s seems like a very simple invention.
+When you look at what a diet is attempting to do it seems like a very simple intervention.
 We are trying to manipulate/coax/force the body to change from it’s status quo.
 How do we do that most typically?
 By reducing energy in and increasing energy out.
 Another simple approach that seems like it should work based off what we think we know about the body.

-In an attempt to survive, reproduce and maintain homeostasis, the body is constantly fixing what we do it it.
+What we have to remember is that, in the grand scheme of things, the body doesn’t always work like we think/wish it would.
+In an attempt to survive, reproduce and maintain homeostasis, the body is constantly fixing what we do to it.
 Usually they’re pretty minor things and we never quite realize they’re even happening.
-If we start trying to limit it’s incoming energy and pair that with increasing the outgoing energy we have created a nice little metabolic disruption.
+If we start trying to limit incoming energy and pair that with increasing the outgoing energy we have created a nice little metabolic disruption.
 In the short term the body pulls out a little fat and stored carbohydrates to make up the energy difference and makes it through a day or two with simple adjustments.
 If everything goes back to normal, the body is happy.
 When you keep this problematic behavior (diet) going it starts to want to fix things.
 Just like Olivia Pope, the body has some gladiators (fixers) and they get things done.